welwood08/merlin/README.md

 ### WhatsApp Support
 WhatsApp support allows the use of WhatsApp with the !sms command.

+##### Requirements
+You will need a phone number to receive the confirmation SMS and create a WhatsApp account.
+The bot will need its own account (and number) because two devices cannot be logged in at the same time.

+##### Dependencies
-It requires the yowsup library, by Tarek Galal.
+This function requires the yowsup library, by Tarek Galal.
 The git repository will already point to the latest known-good version of the library.
 To install:

     git submodule init